 Marbella’s lovely old quarter, together with its marinas, the famous Puerto Banús and its excellent Golf courses have made of Marbella the internationally renowned Tourist Resort for wealthy and famous personalities it is today.

 There are many things to do in Marbella like strolling through the Marbella Old Town, or a visit to one of the many shopping malls for those who want to kill some time doing a bit of shopping.
-We would like to recommend some of the places to visit in the city:
+We would like to recommend some of the places to visit in the city; you can also follow the image above to find a extensive list:

 - Old Town